blmoore/blmoore.github.io/talks/blogr/index.Rmd

 <br />

-And along the way:
+But also:

-* Fitting R into web frameworks with rCharts and slidify
+* Creating interactive plots from R with rCharts

-* Tips for would be "data scientists" / data bloggers

-* Getting people to actually read your stuff
+* HTML5/CSS3/JS presentations from RMarkdown with Slidify

 --- #solo